Replacing Solace Appliance Event Brokers

 • Shutdown Config-Sync on both sites.

-2. Identify the other appliances that connect via Guaranteed VPN Bridges to the appliance that is to be replaced.
+2. Identify the other appliance event brokers that connect via Guaranteed VPN Bridges to the appliance event broker that is to be replaced.

-• On each of those connected appliances reconfigure the remote Message VPN by removing the bridge queue.
+• On each of those connected appliance event brokers reconfigure the remote Message VPN by removing the bridge queue.

-3. Perform the procedure shown in Steps on the appliance to be replaced.
+3. Perform the procedure shown in Steps on the appliance event broker to be replaced.

 4. On both sites involved in the Replication configuration perform the following: